mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 ## Experimental Approaches
 Traditionally, synthetic chemists rely on their expertise to perform an 'intuitive' similarity search.
 This involves scouring literature for similar reactions and using those conditions as a starting point.
 But what happens when these conditions don't work?

 One common method is 'One Factor At a Time' (OFAT).
-This involves systematically altering one dimension of the reaction conditions to optimize yield.
+This involves systematically altering one dimension of the reaction conditions to optimise yield.
 Once an optimal point is found for one factor, it's fixed, and another condition is varied.
-This process continues until all conditions have been 'optimized'.
+This process continues until all conditions have been 'optimised'.

 However, OFAT has significant limitations:
 - It ignores the interdependence between different reaction conditions.